Expo and Awards Ceremony Announcement

 - Controlled substances including illegal drugs and associated

 Safety is very important at Los Alamos National Laboratory.
 If you see

 something that you feel is unsafe while at the Laboratory, report it

-to the group escorts or to the Supercomputing Challenge coordinators.
+to the group escorts or to the AiS Challenge coordinators.

-at the Church of Christ auditorium.
-A lunch will follow.
+at the Physics Division auditorium.
+A lunch reception will be provided

 In addition to the winning team and individual scholarship awards, all